Endometrial Cancer Prevention (PDQ®): Prevention - Patient Information [NCI]

 A woman's risk of developing endometrial cancer is increased by being exposed to estrogen in the following ways:

-- Estrogen-only hormone replacement therapy: Estrogen may be given to replace the estrogen no longer produced by the ovaries in postmenopausal women or women whose ovaries have been removed.
-This is called hormone replacement therapy (HRT), or hormone therapy (HT).
-The use of HRT that contains only estrogen increases the risk of endometrial cancer and endometrial hyperplasia.
+- Estrogen-only hormone therapy: Estrogen may be given to replace the estrogen no longer produced by the ovaries in postmenopausal women or women whose ovaries have been removed.
+This is called hormone therapy (HT).
+The use of HT that contains only estrogen increases the risk of endometrial cancer, and the risk grows higher the longer the estrogen is used.
 For this reason, estrogen therapy alone is usually prescribed only for women who do not have a uterus.
-HRT that contains only estrogen also increases the risk of stroke and blood clots.

 - Early menstruation: Beginning to have menstrual periods at an early age increases the number of years the body is exposed to estrogen and increases a woman's risk of endometrial cancer.